A DUI charge can have serious implications for you and your family, so you need a knowledgeable, strategic defense attorney on your side.

 Attorney David Cardon in Virginia Beach will examine the evidence in your case to build a sound defense that serves your best interests.

 Consequences For Multiple Offenses

-The following is a summary of the punishment you can receive under Virginia law if you are convicted of driving while intoxicated more than once:
+Our Virginia Beach criminal defense practice has summarized the punishments you can receive under Virginia law if you are convicted of driving while intoxicated more than once: